 Running out of time

 But, although this draft contained many, if not most of the elements of the final script, Bennett and Sallin were not satisfied.
 To their minds, the script did not have the epic sweep needed for a major film.
-So they called on Samuel A. Peeples, who had written “Where No Man Has Gone Before” on The Original Series.
-His script omitted the character of Khan and replaced him with two powerful aliens called Sojin and Moray, who had been exiled from another dimension and possessed almost godlike abilities.
+So they called on Samuel A. Peeples, who had written “Where No Man Has Gone Before” for The Original Series.
+His script omitted the character of Khan and replaced him with two powerful aliens called Sojin and Moray, who had been exiled from another dimension and possessed god-like abilities.

 While Peeples was working on the script, Bennett and Salllin found a director they liked in the form of Nicholas Meyer.
 A week or so before the last draft was due to be delivered, they met with him and promised they would be back in touch as soon as they had the new script in their hands.
 Meanwhile, time pressures were becoming critical and Industrial Light and Magic told the producers that if they did not have a script within a matter of weeks, they would not be able to deliver the effects in time for the planned release date.